Reformatory Political Federation: 1980s and early 1990s

+Electoral revival, 1994-1998

+Following years of electoral stagnation, Leerling resigned the party leadership in 1992, and was replaced a year later by Leen van Dijke.
+Under Van Dijke, the party underwent a significant ideological shift, presenting itself as a more social alternative to the CDA and increasing its focus on economic and environmental issues.
+This led to a revival in the RPF's electoral fortunes, gaining 2 seats for a total of 3 seats in the 1994 Dutch general election.

 In 1996, RPF party leader Leen van Dijke came under public criticism when the magazine Nieuwe Revu had suggested that in an interview he had declared: "Why would stealing, for example committing social welfare fraud, be less of a sin than going against the seventh commandment?
 Yes, why should someone in a homosexual relationship be better than a thief?"
-When turmoil broke out, Van Dijke explained that he had meant to convey a universally accepted vision within Christianity that trespassing one of God's commandments makes a man guilty before God, and that all breaches herein are equal.
-But the general public, and especially the Dutch gay movement, criticised the statement as printed in Nieuwe Revu heavily, considering it discrimination.
+When turmoil broke out, Van Dijke explained that he had meant to convey a universally accepted vision within Christianity that violating one of God's commandments makes a man guilty before God, and that all breaches herein are equal.
+But the general public, and especially the Dutch gay movement, heavily criticised the statement as printed in Nieuwe Revu, considering it discrimination.
 As such, the magazine Gay Krant reported it to the Attorney General.
 In 1999 the Dutch high court ruled that Van Dijke's views were not discriminatory according to Dutch law.
 In 2001 he was cleared by the Supreme Court of the Netherlands.

-From 1998, the RPF and GPV began to work closely together in parliament.
-In 2000, the Christian Union, in which both would unite was officially founded.
-In 2002, it first contested in elections and won five seats.
+From 1998, the RPF and GPV began to work closely together in parliament, pushed forward by the RPF's disappointing performance in the 1998 Dutch general election where it narrowly failed to gain a fourth seat in the House of Representatives.
+In 2000, the Christian Union, into which both parties would unite was officially founded.
+In 2002, it first ran in the general election and won five seats.

 Linked organisations

-The party magazine was called RPF signal and the scientific foundation Marnix van St. Aldegonde Stichting.
-The Evangelische Omroep broadcasting association had strong personal and ideological links with the RPF, but it was never officially linked to the party.
+The party magazine was called RPF signal and the scientific foundation the Marnix van St. Aldegonde Stichting.The Evangelische Omroep broadcasting association had strong personal and ideological links with the RPF, but was never officially linked to the party.